simdjson/simdjson/doc/performance.md

 - [Whenever 512-bit AVX-512 instructions are used](https://lemire.me/blog/2018/09/07/avx-512-when-and-how-to-use-these-new-instructions/).
 - Whenever heavy 256-bit or wider instructions are used.
 Heavy instructions are those involving floating point operations or integer multiplications (since these execute on the floating point unit).

-The simdjson library does not currently support AVX-512 instructions and it does not make use of heavy 256-bit instructions.
+The simdjson library does not make use of heavy 256-bit instructions.
 We do use vectorized multiplications, but only using 128-bit registers.
-Thus there should be no downclocking due to simdjson on recent processors.
+Thus there should be no downclocking due to simdjson on recent processors, except when AVX-512 is allowed and detected.
+However, we only allow AVX-512 on recent processors (Ice Lake/Tiger Lake or better) where [little to no frequency throttling is expected](https://travisdowns.github.io/blog/2020/08/19/icl-avx512-freq.html).
+If you can still concerned, you can easily disable AVX-512 with the CMake option `SIMDJSON_AVX512_ALLOWED` set to `OFF` (e.g., `cmake -D SIMDJSON_AVX512_ALLOWED=OFF -B build && cmake --build build`) or by setting the macro `SIMDJSON_AVX512_ALLOWED` to `0` in C++ prior to importing the headers.

 You may still be worried about which SIMD instruction set is used by simdjson.
 Thankfully,  [you can always determine and change which architecture-specific implementation is used](implementation-selection.md) by simdjson.
 Thus even if your CPU supports AVX2, you do not need to use AVX2.
 You are in control.